 We identified this as a key audit matter because the carrying amount of trade receivables is significant to the consolidated financial statements and the assessment of the expected credit losses on trade receivables required significant management judgement and estimates.
 In responding to the assessment of the expected credit losses on trade receivables, we performed the following procedures:

 - Obtained an understanding of the management's internal control over credit risk assessment process and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors, in particular those over debt collection, credit loss provisioning methodologies used by the Group and estimation of expected credit losses; - Discussed with the management to understand the nature and judgment involved in estimating the expected credit loss provision on trade receivables; - Evaluated the appropriateness of the historical period selected by the management for tracking of revenue settlement and the determination of shared credit risk characteristics based on knowledge of the construction industry and the Group's historical average write-off record.
-Tested on a sample basis the reliability of key data used to calculate the historical default rate of customers including historical credit loss experience of customers, past collection, ageing analysis and other relevant data; - Assessed and evaluated the reasonableness of the factors used in making forward-looking estimation with assistance from our internal expert, including changes to future macroeconomic indicators, construction industry developments and customer portfolios; and - Checked the mathematical accuracy of the ECL calculation.
+Tested on a sample basis the reliability of key data used to calculate the historical default rates of customers including historical credit loss experience of customers, past collection, ageing analysis and other relevant data; - Evaluated the reasonableness of forward-looking factors and assumptions with reference to external macroeconomic information; and - Checked the mathematical accuracy of the ECL calculation.

-Based on the procedures performed and evidence obtained, we found the management's judgement and estimates used in relation to the assessment of the expected credit losses on trade receivables were supported by available evidence.
+Based on the procedures performed and evidence obtained, we found the management's judgement and estimates used in relation to the assessment of the expected credit losses on trade receivables were supported by available evidences.